jpnelson/lerna/README.md

 $ lerna init
 ```

+This will create a `lerna.json` file as well as a `packages` folder.

 > **Note:** Depending on the project you might want to run this in
 > `--independent` mode.